Rahah Noah

-Rahah binti Mohamed Noah (Jawi: راحة بنت محمد نوح; 11 June 1933 – 18 December 2020) was the wife of the second Malaysian Prime Minister Tun Abdul Razak Hussein (1922–1976) and the mother of sixth Prime Minister Najib Razak.
+Rahah binti Mohamed Noah (Jawi: راحة بنت محمد نوح; 11 June 1933 – 18 December 2020) was the wife of the second Malaysian Prime Minister Tun Abdul Razak Hussein (1922–1976) and mother of the sixth Prime Minister Najib Razak.
 Her father Mohamed Noah Omar (1898–1991) was the first Speaker of the Dewan Rakyat, the lower house of parliament, and the third President of the Dewan Negara, the upper house of parliament.

 Biography

 Rahah was born on 11 June 1933 in Muar, Johor.
 She was the youngest of Mohamed Noah Omar's ten children.
 While attending secondary school in Johor Bahru, Rahah was introduced to Abdul Razak Hussein, who was an active member of the United Malays National Organisation (UMNO).
 This organization was founded by Taib Andaka, a friend of Abdul Razak, while studying in London.
 They married on 4 September 1952.

 Abdul Razak became the second Prime Minister of Malaysia in 1970.
 As the prime minister's spouse, she served as President of the Girl Guides Association of Malaysia and patron of the Muslim Women's Action Organisation (Pertiwi).
 In 1976, Razak died in office, leaving Rahah widowed at a relatively young age of 43.

 She was the chancellor of Universiti Tun Abdul Razak, the university founded in honour of her husband.
 Since Abdul Razak was the prime minister who established diplomatic relations with the People's Republic of China, all PRC ambassadors made a courtesy call on Rahah upon arriving in Malaysia.

 In an interview conducted in 2011, Rahah said she spent most of her time attending religious classes with friends.